arif-desu/Lyra/docs/API-Doc.md

     - `OK` for successful configuration.
     - `FAIL` for failure.

     Failure could be encountered by either timer already in running state or bad address being passed as argument.
-Check errno for debugging.
+Check `errno` for debugging.

 ---

-#### TIMER_Start()
+#### `TIMER_Start`
 ```c
 void TIMER_Start( TIMER_Handle_t *htimer)
 ```
-- **Description** : Starts the timer counter for specified Timer with interrupt masked.
+- **Description** : Starts the timer counter for specified Timer.

 - **Parameters** :